Boursin Quiche

 - Flavourful: the addition of Boursin in this quiche adds so much flavour and creaminess.
 You'll never want to make a quiche differently!

-- Meal prep: this quiche could serve 5 people, but if you’re not serving that many people, then you could eat this for a couple meals.
-Simply reheat in the oven.
+- Meal prep: this quiche could serve 5-6 people, but if you're not serving that many people, then you could eat this for a couple meals.
+Simply reheat in the oven (I tell you how in the recipe notes).

 - Balanced: the quiche itself provides carbs and protein, from the crust and the filling, respectively.
 Pair with a salad for some veggies, and you've got a balanced meal!

-- Pie crust (homemade or store bought): if you want to make it yourself (which I recommend), use my pastry dough recipe from Galette recipe.
+- Pie crust (homemade or store bought): if you want to make it yourself (which I recommend), use my pastry dough recipe from my veggie meat pie recipe.
+But there's no shame in using a store bought crust to save time!

-- Boursin cheese – shallot & chive: you’ll use about 3/4 of the wheel of cheese, so you’ll have a little left over to snack on!
+- Boursin cheese: - shallot & chive: you'll use about ½ of the wheel of cheese, so you'll have a little left over to snack on!

-- Shallot: you could use a cooking onion in a pinch, but I used shallot because we’re using Boursin shallot & chive
+- Shallot: you could use a cooking onion in a pinch, but I used shallot because we're using Boursin shallot & chive.
+You'll probably need only half a small onion diced.

 - Eggs: 3-4 eggs, depending on the depth of your pie plate

-- Cream or whole milk: you could use a combination of the two
+- Whipping cream or whole milk: you could use a combination of the two

 - Greens: this quiche has chives in it, but I don't count those as a vegetable.
 You could add some chopped kale or blanched spinach in for extra greens!